galexcode/Triumph/README.md

 Triumph
 =======

-An OpenGL, Cross-platgorm Game Engine project based on GLFW and GLEW.
+An OpenGL, Cross-platform Game Engine project based on GLFW and GLEW.

 Installation
 ------------